backupbrew/switchbrew/Online Multiplayer.md

 Note: the wifi protocol used for local-WLAN is different from UDS, which 3DS and Wii U used.

-While the Switch still uses UDP for peer to peer communication (packets starting with 0x32AB9864), it doesn't seem to be using PRUDP anymore.
-Instead, a bunch of https requests are made.
+The Switch still uses UDP with a different/updated protocol for peer to peer communication (packets starting with 0x32AB9864).
+For Nintendo server comms, a bunch of https requests are made instead of using PRUDP.